SNAP Benefits in Maine: How to Apply and Qualify

 EBT Deposit Schedule in Maine

-In Maine, your SNAP benefits are deposited monthly between the 10th and 14th.
-Your specific date is based on the last digit of your birthday, which helps you plan your grocery shopping and manage your budget.
+In Maine, your SNAP benefits are deposited between the 10th and 14th of the month.
+The exact date depends on the last digit of your birthday, which helps you plan your monthly grocery budget.

 See Maine EBT deposit schedule for 2025